Asian shares fall on growth, euro zone debt worries

 Asian credit markets took a hit from growing risk aversion, with the spread on the iTraxx Asia ex-Japan investment-grade index widening by 6 basis points.

-Benchmark 10-year U.S. Treasury yields fell below 2 percent for the first time in more than four weeks on Tuesday, while resurfacing concerns about Europe's debt problems drove Spanish 10-year yields up to nearly 6 percent.
+Benchmark 10-year U.S. Treasury yields fell below 2 percent for the first time in over four weeks on Tuesday while resurfacing concerns about Europe's debt problems drove Spanish 10-year yields up to nearly 6 percent.
 Spanish bonds have been weighed by last week's weak debt sale.

 Italian bond yields were also dragged higher ahead of a 5 billion euro bond auction on Thursday.